Content navigation:

 5. Better customer acquisition and retention: By offering competitive prices, businesses can attract new customers and retain existing ones.
 Customers are often price-sensitive, and offering competitive prices can be a critical factor in choosing one business over another.

-Overall, pricing strategies based on the analysis of competitor prices can help businesses make better pricing decisions, increase profitability, and gain a competitive edge in their market.
+Overall, competitive pricing strategies based on the analysis of competitor prices can help businesses make better pricing decisions, increase profitability, and gain a competitive edge in their market.
 The next question is how to compare competitors pricing with accuracy and efficiency.

 Categorization of competitors